kube-rs/kube/README.md

 This will pull in the variant of `reqwest` that also uses its `rustls-tls` feature.

+## musl-libc
+Kube will work with [distroless](https://github.com/clux/controller-rs/blob/master/Dockerfile), [scratch](https://github.com/constellation-rs/constellation/blob/27dc89d0d0e34896fd37d638692e7dfe60a904fc/Dockerfile), and `alpine` (it's also possible to use alpine as a builder [with some caveats](https://github.com/clux/kube-rs/issues/331#issuecomment-715962188)).

 ## License
 Apache 2.0 licensed.
 See LICENSE for details.